Accessories and Supplies Used with Beneficiary-Owned Equipment - JA DME

 Suppliers must ensure that the beneficiary-owned equipment information is on file with Medicare Fee- for-Service (FFS) to avoid denials.
 Suppliers are reminded that additional documentation is required in situations where supplies and accessories are provided for a piece of equipment not paid for by Medicare FFS.
 In addition, drugs used with a nebulizer or external infusion pump would be considered supplies to a covered piece of DME.

-To avoid a denial for missing indication of whether the beneficiary owns the equipment that requires the accessory or supply, (and the supplier does not know if the equipment is owned or being rented), utilize the same or similar function on the Noridian Medicare Portal (NMP) or the Interactive Voice Response (IVR) system to verify the base item on file with Medicare.
-If the base item is not on file, add a narrative to each claim line with the beneficiary-owned information required elements.
-This should be added to item 19 of the 1500 claim form or the 2400/NTE segment of an electronic claim.
+To avoid a denial for missing indication of whether the beneficiary owns the equipment that requires the accessory or supply, (and the supplier does not know if the equipment is owned or being rented), utilize the same or similar function on the Noridian Medicare Portal (NMP) or the Interactive Voice Response (IVR) system to verify if the base item is on file with Medicare.

 Once the beneficiary-owned item is placed on file, subsequent supply claims do not require a narrative.